bulv1ne/billbalance/README.md

 Billbalance
 ===========

-Billbalance is a website that helped my girlfriend and I keep track of who payed what and who owes who again.
+Billbalance is a website that helped my girlfriend and I keep track of all the bills.
-We are still using the website actively since the day I introduced to her.
+The website subtracts an equal part for every person sellected.

-I'm using [Bootstrap v2.2.1](http://twitter.github.com/bootstrap/) for css since I'm far from a designer.
+We are still using the website actively since the day I introduced it to her.

 This project is quite small and can become a very big project.
 But I'm not planning to make this a big project since it does everything I need at the moment.
-Suggestions are always welcome.
+Suggestions are always welcome though.

 How it works